Seawall Inspection South Florida — Free, Written Report Included

 Can a seawall inspection find problems I cannot see?

-Yes — and this is the most important reason to have a professional inspect your wall.
-Many of the most serious seawall issues, including corroding tie rods, soil voids behind the wall, and internal concrete deterioration, show only subtle surface indicators that are easy to miss without training and experience.
+Yes — many of the most serious seawall issues, including corroding tie rods, soil voids behind the wall, and internal concrete deterioration, show only subtle surface indicators that are easy to miss without training and experience.

 Is a seawall inspection required when buying a waterfront home in Florida?

-How often should a seawall be professionally inspected in South Florida?
+How often should a seawall be professionally inspected?

 We recommend professional inspections every 3 to 5 years for seawalls under 20 years old, and annually for walls over 25 years old.
-After any hurricane or named storm event, we recommend immediate inspection regardless of the wall's age or apparent condition.
+After any hurricane or named storm event, we recommend immediate inspection regardless of apparent condition.

 Schedule Your Free Seawall Inspection Today

-JKT Marine Construction serves waterfront homeowners throughout Palm Beach County, Broward County, and Martin County.
 Our ownership team personally performs every inspection — honest answers, no sales pressure.
+Serving Palm Beach County, Broward County, and Martin County.